Glossary of Concordium Terms#

 To make sure that zero-knowledge proofs cannot be reused (e.g., if they are stolen), the verifier can and should specify a challenge string.
 This can be an arbitrary byte array which is used by the prover (wallet) when producing the proof.
 The proof will only validate with respect to the challenge that was used to produce it.
 The verifier server can thus use the challenge to make sure the proofs it is receiving are not reused, and to handle their lifetime (e.g., it can set the challenge it supplied to expire in 5 minutes).

-A command-line tool that ships with the Concordium distribution.
+The Concordium command line tool.
 It is designed as a low-level interface to the Concordium blockchain.
-It cannot be used to create identities, but it can import accounts exported from the mobile wallets.
+It cannot be used to create identities, but it can import accounts exported from the Concordium Wallet for Web.
 Once an account has been imported, Concordium client can be used to do CCD transfers from the account and other transaction types supported by the Concordium blockchain.

 The process by which nodes agree which transactions have occurred and in what order.
 This consists of validation.